iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 This first post covers how to set up this blog.
 It is built with the Hugo static site generator and uses the [Blowfish theme](https://blowfish.page/).
 As this website’s source code is stored on GitHub, check out the [Hugo documentation](https://gohugo.io/host-and-deploy/host-on-github-pages/) for details on how to host the site on GitHub Pages.
 (GitHub’s default static site generator is Jekyll, so extra steps are required.)

-I tried to customise the typefaces to use IBM Plex Sans and JetBrains Mono, my go-to typefaces when using [Obsidian](https://obsidian.md/), but could never get the CSS to work so I gave up.
-This website uses the default settings and themes. _I hate CSS._

 ## Initial impressions

 I found setting up a Hugo static site on GitHub Pages to be a fair bit more involved than doing the same on GitLab Pages.
 When I set up my first static site on GitLab, the process also took some time, but I don’t remember having to jump through this many hoops.
 One restriction that GitHub imposes, which GitLab doesn’t, is that to use GitHub Actions one’s repo must be _public_.
 With GitLab Pages one could set up a static site but keep the repo private.